darkeclipz/math/docs/calculus/multi-variable/derivatives.md

 ## Symmetry in higher order derivatives

-A higher order derivative is when we take the derivative of function multiple times.
+A higher order derivative is when we take the derivative of a function multiple times.
 This is denoted as

 $$
 \dfrac{\partial^2f}{\partial x^2}